syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/connectors.md

 ## How to customize Orthogonal Segment Thumb Shape

-The orthogonal connector has n number of segments inbetween the source and the target point.
+The orthogonal connector has a number of segments in between the source and the target point.
 The segments are rendered with the default shape rhombus.
-Now, we have provided option to change the segment thumb shape using [`segmentThumbShape`](../api/diagram#segmentThumbShape-SegmentThumbShapes) property.
-We have provided the predefined shapes which are as follows,
+Now, the option has been provided to change the segment thumb shape using the [`segmentThumbShape`](../api/diagram#segmentThumbShape-SegmentThumbShapes) property.
+The predefined shapes provided are as follows:
 * Rhombus
 * Square
 * Rectangle